smrfeld/cpp_doxygen_sphinx/README_sphinx.md

 ```
 Hopefully there will be no errors!

+*Thanks to Daniel Heater for correcting bugs in these .rst files.*

 ## Result

 Your final `_build/html/index.html` should look like this:

 <img src="readme_figures/pic1.png" alt="drawing" width="400"/>

 Clicking on the `Foo` class should give you some nice docs:

 <img src="readme_figures/pic2.png" alt="drawing" width="400"/>

 Now you can dive into the horror that is `rst` to make your docs great again.